 - Self guided walking on the Shikoku 88 Temple trail.
 Walk the highlights of the 88 Temple pilgrimage trail on the island of Shikoku.
 This tour includes only the walking section of our longer Shikoku Pilgrimage Trail itinerary.
 Catch the train/bus from Osaka or Kyoto to Tokushima, where your 5 day walk on Shikoku begins.
 Follow trails to...
 Read more

 - Kumano Kodo Trail (Walk only) Self Guided Walking Holiday

 - Self guided village to village walk on the Kumano Kodo trail to the Kumano shrines on the Kii Peninsula.
-Following in the footsteps of 11th century imperial pilgrims you will experience authentic rural Japan as you follow the Kumano pilgrims trail to the Grand Shrines of Kumano.
-This tour is ideal if you are making your own arrangements for the...
+Walk the 11th century Kumano Kodo pilgrim’s trail through rural Japan to the three grand shrines of Kumano, staying overnight in traditional Japanese minshuku and ryokan.
+Perfect if you are making your own arrangements as part of a longer...
 Read more

 - Nakasendo Trail, Tokyo, Kyoto, Mount Koya & Nara

 - Combine four days of walking along the Nakasendo Trail with time to explore Japans' highlights; vibrant Tokyo, ancient Nara, Mount Koya & Nara.
 Combine four days of walking along the Nakasendo Trail with time to explore Japans' highlights; vibrant Tokyo, ancient Nara, Mount Koya & Nara.
 You’ll discover the highlights of Japan over 11 days,...
 Read more

 - Nakasendo Trail - Kyoto to Tokyo Self Guided Walking Holiday